import1bones/simplex-engine/docs/architect/design_rules.md

 - Keep subsystems loosely coupled; communicate via well-defined interfaces.
 - Design for testability: write small, focused classes and functions.
 - Document all public APIs and architectural decisions.
+- Implement a logging system with multiple levels (e.g., DEBUG, INFO, WARNING, ERROR, CRITICAL) to support troubleshooting and root cause analysis.
+The logging system should be simple for MVP but extensible for future needs (e.g., filtering, output to files, integration with external tools).

 ## Achieving Maintainability
 - Write unit tests for all core logic and interfaces.